capaj/socket.io-rpc/readme.md

 # socket.io-rpc  [![NPM version](https://badge.fury.io/js/socket.io-rpc.png)](http://badge.fury.io/js/socket.io-rpc)

 It is a minimalistic remote procedure call(RPC/RMI) library bootstrapped on socket.io and bluebird.js.
 Main purpose is to make it more easier to structure your code for browser-server realtime interaction.
 Typical example is when you need to call a function on the server from client and get the return value from that function back to the client.
-With raw socket.io, you need to register few events and emit them at the righ moment.
+With raw socket.io, you need to register few events and emit them at the right moment.
 This can get complicated quite easily, especially for async operations.

 With socket.io-rpc, you just expose a channel of functions and then call those as if they were regular async functions defined on your side, socket.io-rpc automatically resolves a promise on other side, when function returns or returned promise is resolved.
-It even propagates errors, so you get error handling almost for free.
+It even propagates errors(thrown and returned), so you get error handling almost for free.
 In other words it promisifies socket.io network calls.

 Has two client libraries-one for general use, other for AngularJS.
-Angular.js lib contains special rpc-controller, which when compiled asynchronously loads server channel and instantiatel classic angular controller.
+Angular.js lib contains special rpc-controller, which when compiled asynchronously loads server channel and instantiates classic angular controller.

-## Browser support
-    numbers are for both clients(vanilla and Angular):
-    IE	FIREFOX	SAFARI	CHROME	OPERA	IPHONE	ANDROID
-    8.0+	3.5+	4.0+	4.0+	10.5+	2.0+	2.0+
-    note: ES5-shim is required in order for socket.io-rpc to work under non ES5 environments such as IE8

-## Internal callbacks on client
-There are 4 internal callbacks, which might help you in case you need to be notified of a request beginning and ending:

-    onBatchStarts   //called when invocation counter equals 1 onBatchEnd      //called when invocation counter equals endCounter onCall          //called when one call is made to server onEnd           //called when one call is returned

 ## Usage example

 ###Serverside
     var io = require('socket.io').listen(server);